 Apple Push Notification Service (APNS) : A free service provided by Apple for devices running iOS.
 The APNS pushes notifications from a provider to a device, which means applications need not operate as active listeners for those notifications.

 application user : A distinct set of identities (identified or anonymous) that are in contact with the system by using an application.
-In Mobile Services Cockpit, an application user is the distinct list of names under which a user has been identified to the system.
+In SAP mobile service cockpit, an application user is the distinct list of names under which a user has been identified to the system.
 An application user may also be a user (identified or anonymous) that has been associated with an application ID.

 Adaptive Server Enterprise (ASE) : SAP ASE, originally known as "Sybase SQL Server", and also commonly known as "Sybase DB" or "Sybase ASE", is a relational model database server originally developed by Sybase Corporation.